 (12) A person who seeks to be admitted by the University to a course or unit must apply for admission in accordance with University-approved processes and within relevant timeframes.
-Irrespective of eligibility or any other provision in this policy, the Executive Director, Student Administration or the Executive Director, Deakin International may, on reasonable grounds, refuse an application for admission from any applicant.
+Irrespective of eligibility or any other provision in this policy, the Executive Director, Student Administration or the Pro Vice-Chancellor (International) may, on reasonable grounds, refuse an application for admission from any applicant.

 (13) Applicants may apply for deferral of their studies within five working days of receiving an offer of a place in a course, through the process applicable to them as detailed in their offer letter or as outlined on the University website.

 (14) The University will normally allow domestic students to defer for up to 24 months and international students for 12 months.
 The Faculty Executive Dean or their delegate may consider requests from students for longer deferral periods in special circumstances.

 (15) An applicant who has reached the maximum deferment period of two years (or one year for international students) may apply to the Faculty Executive Dean or delegate to extend their deferment if there are extenuating circumstances.

 (16) If the deferment period lapses, the applicant will be required to apply for admission and to compete for a place at the appropriate time.
 If the applicant wishes to be considered for a place in a different course, a new application in accordance with standard admission application practices will be required.

 (17) An applicant whose application to defer has been approved will be guaranteed a place in the coursework award program for which the original offer was made in the following academic year, provided that the course is available to commencing students at that time.